DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-**For clarification on my examples, the dashes are meant to indicate indentation.**
+**For clarification on my examples: The dashes are meant to indicate indentation.**

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.